QuaNode/beamjs/README.md

 - Designed for agility, BeamJS supports highly configurable, modular, and adaptive systems.
 - BeamJS is an **enterprise-grade, declarative framework for private IoB**, enabling seamless and secure implementation of both organizational and customer behaviors.
-- It is especially powerful when **building or integrating with AI agents**, providing an **IoC to embed intelligent behaviors within structured and secured workflows of tasks**.
+- It is especially powerful when building or integrating with AI agents, as it provides an IoC to embed intelligent behaviors within structured and secure workflows — making AI less indeterministic and more predictable.
 - Features include:
   - Database encryption for pseudonymization and GDPR compliance.
   - A built-in data mapping pipeline.